Tess Harper: Career

 From 1994 to 1995 Harper had a regular role on the CBS series Christy, playing mountain woman Fairlight Spencer.
 She also had a recurring role on another CBS television series, Early Edition, from 1996 to 2000.
 She portrayed the mother of lead character Gary Hobsen.
 Harper shared a Screen Actors Guild Award (in the Best Ensemble Cast category) with her fellow cast members in the Oscar-winning film No Country for Old Men, in which she played the wife of Tommy Lee Jones's character.

-She had the recurring role of Mrs. Pinkman on Breaking Bad, appearing in the first three seasons.
+She had the recurring role of Mrs. Pinkman on Breaking Bad, appearing in the first three seasons, as well as the sequel Netflix movie El Camino: A Breaking Bad Movie.